-The inquiry into whether President Trump should be impeached for pressuring Ukraine to investigate his political rival Joe Biden entered a new phase on November 13 when the House Intelligence Committee held its first public hearing on the matter.
-Though, mercifully, the Ukraine scandal is far less confusing than Special Counsel Robert Mueller’s investigation, it can be hard to keep track of the constant drip of information.
-Thus, Intelligencer has compiled a guide to everything you need to know to keep up with the story, including analysis of the key issues, profiles of the witnesses, and daily recaps of the public hearings.
-We’ll continue updating this piece as we move toward what may be just the third presidential impeachment in U.S. history.
+On Wednesday, December 18, President Trump became just the third U.S. president to ever be impeached.
+Though, mercifully, the scandal that led us here — Trump pressuring Ukraine to investigate his political rival Joe Biden — is far less confusing than Special Counsel Robert Mueller’s investigation, it can be hard to keep track of the constant drip of information.
+Thus, Intelligencer has compiled a guide to everything you need to know to keep up with the story.
+We’ll continue updating this piece as the action moves to the Senate, with the trial commencing next week and almost certainly ending with Trump’s acquittal by the GOP majority.

 What You Need to Know About Trump’s Impeachment